COMP1000/COMP1000ModuleExamSampleQuestions/.github/ISSUE_TEMPLATE/7-F-Basics.md

 ---
-name: FP Basics
+name: F Basics
-about: Ask a question FP basics
+about: Ask a question about F Basics
-title: FP Basics
+title: F Basics
 labels: ''
 assignees: ''